opt-out-tools/opt-out/README.md

 1. Clone a local copy of the master branch of this repo
 2. `npm run start:firefox`

 This command will open a new firefox window which has the extension installed.
-After changing the code, simply press `r` in the terminal where web-ext is running to reload the firefox browser with the updated extension.
+The module hot-refreshes the browser when there is a change in the source code.
+To force an update in the browser, simply press `r` in the terminal where web-ext is running.

 Currently only firefox is configured.